Norte Vista High School

-Norte Vista High School is a high school in Riverside, California, part of the Alvord Unified School District, and the home of the Norte Vista Braves.
+Norte Vista High School is a high school in Riverside, California, part of the Alvord Unified School District.

 History

+The school evolved from a junior high in the late 1950s to a comprehensive high school in 1961 to serve the growing Arlanza neighborhood.

-Norte Vista started as a junior high school, named Arlington Junior High, from 1958 to 1961.
+Norte Vista started as a middle school, named Arlington Junior High, from 1958 to 1961.
 The first graduating class was in 1964.